PreveenSankhala/postgresql-sceencast/README.md

 ![](11.png)

-- id: A serial column that is the primary key of the table.
+- **id:** A serial column that is the primary key of the table.
 This means that each row in the table will have a unique id value.
-- name: A VARCHAR column that stores the name of the hospital.
+- **name:** A VARCHAR column that stores the name of the hospital.
-- address: A VARCHAR column that stores the address of the hospital.
+- **address:** A VARCHAR column that stores the address of the hospital.
-- phone: A VARCHAR column that stores the phone number of the hospital.
+- **phone:** A VARCHAR column that stores the phone number of the hospital.
-- NOT NULL: constraint on all of the columns means that each column must have a value.
+- **NOT NULL:** constraint on all of the columns means that each column must have a value.
 No rows will be inserted into the table if any of the columns are empty.
-- VARCHAR : is a variable-length string data type in SQL.
+- **VARCHAR:** is a variable-length string data type in SQL.
 It means that it can store strings of any length, up to the maximum length specified when the column is created.
 It is a good choice for storing strings of variable length, such as names, addresses, and phone numbers.